Vaibhav2goyal/alertmanager/README.md

     kubectl config use-context kind-alertmanager
     ```

-4. Build a Docker Image for alertmanager-webhook:
+### 4. Build a Docker Image for alertmanager-webhook:
     ```sh

     docker build -t alertmanager-webhook .

     ```

+### 5. Load the Image
-5. Load the docker image to the kind cluster:
+Load the docker image to the kind cluster:
     ```sh
     kind load docker-image alertmanager-webhook:latest --name alertmanager
     ```

-6. Apply the alertmanager-webhook manifest to deploy the application:
+### 6. Apply the alertmanager-webhook manifest to deploy the application:
     ```sh
-    kubectl apply -f ./scripts/deployment.yaml
+    kubectl apply -f ./scripts/deployment.yaml  -n monitoring
     ```
-7. Install kube-prometheus-stack with helm charts:
+### 7. Install kube-prometheus-stack with helm charts:
+Optional - This is for observability of the the service and also fires the alerts for the service
     ```sh
-    helm upgrade --install kube-prometheus-stack  -f ./scripts/kube-prometheus-stack/values.yaml ./scripts/kube-prometheus-stack/
+    helm upgrade --install kube-prometheus-stack  -f ./scripts/kube-prometheus-stack/values.yaml ./scripts/kube-prometheus-stack/ -n monitoring
     ```